developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 ---

 ## Overview
-**Beginning with EB 2.0, licensing of Enterprise Browser has changed**.
+**Beginning with EB 2.0, the process for applying device licenses for Enterprise Browser has changed**.
 Licensed apps running on EB 1.8 (and older) are unaffected; existing licenses remain valid. <u>**Upgrading to EB 2.0 requires that all licenses be converted to the new model**</u>.

 Commercial deployment to devices requires an End-User License issued by Zebra Technologies for each device.
 Licenses are available for trial [upto 90 days] and perpetual functionality.
 Both license types permit an unlimited number of Enterprise Browser-based apps to run on the device(s).
 This guide explains the process of obtaining an Enterprise Browser license for commercial use and applying the license to individual devices and as part of a mass-deployment.
 A given license key can be activated on any number of devices up to the total quantity of licenses purchased as explained below.